alexeybusygin/ShippingRates/README.md

 More information can be found in [Wiki](https://github.com/alexeybusygin/ShippingRates/wiki).

 #### International Rates
-USPS requires a separate API call for retrieving rates for international services.
+USPS requires a separate API call to retrieve rates for international services.

 The call works the same but use the USPSInternationalProvider instead.
 Your current USPS credentials will work with this and will return the available services between the origin and destination addresses.